PRCC Site on Frenchman’s Bay

 Paddling Site on Frenchman’s Bay

 PRCC needs a new location on Frenchman’s Bay.
 We would dismantle the old site once we have a new place for our equipment.
 Boats would be stored in two 40’ x 8′ shipping containers.
 We are currently consulting with experts to ensure that the containers are attractive and blend in with surroundings.
 There would be no boat compound and all equipment would be kept securely within the structures.

 The programs that run on Frenchman’s Bay are small and there would be minimal disruption to local residents.
 Our Special Olympics program would have approximately 15 participants attending two evenings a week.
 Because of their disabilities, participants would need to park close to the launch site.
 Parents and caregivers often participate with the athletes.

-High performance and development athletes are usually dropped off for early morning and afternoon practices.
+High performance and development athletes are usually dropped off for morning and afternoon practices.
 This is a small competitive program that would pose no effect on the community.
 The Master’s and Dragon Boat programs run two evenings a week.
-Participants can spread out by parking in different areas if necessary.
+If we are located at Progress Frenchman’s Bay East Park, there is ample parking in the on-site and overflow parking lots.
 Please note that all of our programs are inclusive and that some Special Olympic athletes or people with disabilities participate in our High Performance/Development, Master’s and Dragon Boat programs.

 What about the Weeds?